 3. Agility and improvisation

 It’s important that today’s leaders think quickly and make sound decisions in response to a rapidly changing environment.
-Remaining open and receptive to new information, even if significant resources have been invested in your current course of action, helps fosters agility.
+Remaining open and receptive to new information, even if significant resources have been invested in your current course of action, helps foster agility.
 And it assures an organization is able to adapt, thrive, and evolve over time.

 Being agile sometimes requires leaders to make decisions with incomplete information or in situations that may be ambiguous and uncertain.
 Acting in spite of the unknowns can provide new and useful information, while failing to act can lead to missed opportunities, a culture of indecision, and acute risk aversion.
 Beta tests, pilot studies, and rapid prototyping are approaches that organizations use to quickly learn and adapt prior to committing resources for broad-based changes.